 While children are going through the above process and learning how simple regular CVC words are written, they are learning how letters correspond to sounds, how to write letters and how to write whole words.

 But most of the common words in English are not phonically regular words.
-When children come to learning common irregular words, it is important that they learn how to say, write and spell the whole word explicitly.
+When children begin to learn common irregular words, it is important that they learn how to say, write and spell the whole word explicitly.

 They will notice that each letter does not always correspond to a specific sound.
 These words have to be learnt by visually remembering their spelling patterns and the sound of the whole word, e.g. the, to, go, no, me, you.